google/gapid/tut-optimize.md

 ### Vulkan

-In Vulkan, the number of individual draw calls and state changes does not necessarily correlate as closely to performance as in GLES.
+In Vulkan, the number of individual draw calls and state changes does not necessarily correlate as closely to performance as in OpenGL ES.
 Things that are more likely to help your performance are the use of Render Passes and Subpasses.
 Reducing the number of resource transitions and pipeline barriers can also help improve performance.
 The topic of Vulkan optimization is both new, and complex, so a full discussion is out of the scope for this section.

 ## Resources